developer-zebra/developer-zebra-site/src/devicecentral/3-1/guide/about/index.md

 <p><i>Note: Unpairing a Bluetooth Scanner peripheral is currently not supported.
 Zebra Bluetooth scanners act as a master device which controls the pairing and connection with mobile computers.
 These Bluetooth scanners have the re-connect feature which may be initiated on the scanner itself.
 Therefore, unpairing the Bluetooth scanner from a mobile computer will not remove the paired information completely.
 To address this, pressing the re-connect button on the Bluetooth scanner will re-establish the pairing and connection with mobile computers.</i></p>

-## New in Device Central 3.1
-* New **Smart Leash** feature for Android 10 devices triggers alerts if a Bluetooth accessory moves out of range.
-* Device support re-instated for Android 8 Oreo devices.

-### Mobility DNA Enterprise License
+## Mobility DNA Enterprise License
 Beginning with Device Central 3.0, a **[Mobility DNA Enterprise license](/licensing) is now required** to use Device Central on Zebra Professional-series devices, including TC21 and TC26.
 When unlicensed, the app displays a “Mobility DNA Enterprise license required” prompt (see below) when a user attempts to open Device Central.  **Learn more about [purchasing an MDNA Enterprise license](/licensing/process).**

 <img style="height:400px" src="device-central-licensing.png"/>
 _MDNA Enterprise license required prompt_

+## New in Device Central 3.1
+* New **[Smart Leash](../usage/#smartleash)** feature triggering alerts if a Bluetooth peripheral moves out of range and becomes disconnected, preventing loss of peripherals.
+This feature applies to Android 10 devices and higher.
+* **Connection Management for any Bluetooth Peripheral -** Pairing/Unpairing of all Bluetooth peripherals that follow the Bluetooth standards is now supported, whereas previously only a restricted list of peripheral devices were supported.
+This feature is now available on Android 8 as well as Android 10.
+* **Device Central upgrade now supported on Android Oreo -** Previous versions of Device Central can now be upgraded on supported Android 8 Oreo devices by installing the .APK.

 ## Version History